La Terraza de Solecio Rooftop Bar: Quiet Cocktails in Malaga's Old Town

 The Vibe

-La Terraza Solecio is more laid-back and private than most Málaga rooftops.
-This is a spot where good conversation matters more than the backdrop, though the setting certainly doesn't hurt.
-The terrace has an Andalusian charm, with tasteful decor and a relaxed elegance that reflects the boutique hotel below.
+More laid-back and private than most Málaga rooftops, this is a spot where conversation matters more than the backdrop.
+The terrace has an Andalusian feel, with tasteful decor and a relaxed elegance that reflects the boutique hotel below.

 Opening Hours

-La Terraza Solecio offers a quality menu that leans upscale, with prices to match the refined setting:
+The menu leans upscale, with prices to match the setting.

 Drinks: